JacobM184/EfficientNet-for-Gun-detection/README.md

 # CS302-Python-2020-Group32

+# Instructions
+Below are the steps to be taken when using our code:

 # Gun detection system

 Mass shootings are an unfortunate everyday reality in today's world.
 Stopping mass shootings have proven to be extremely difficult without drastic and extreme measures.
 We aim to develop a deep-learning-based solution that will help reduce casualties from shootings through early detection and reporting.